Successful SaaS Email Marketing Examples: What Actually Works

 Fourth, successful SaaS companies show restraint.
 They don't email every day.
 They don't bombard users with announcements.
 They don't use aggressive urgency tactics.
 This restraint builds trust over time.
 Users learn that emails from these companies are worth opening, which improves engagement metrics for emails that actually matter.

-Finally, these companies treat email as a system.
+Fifth, these companies treat email as a system.
 Onboarding, conversion, retention, and expansion emails work together as a coordinated journey.
 Users don't receive conflicting messages from different campaigns.
 The experience feels coherent because someone has thought about how all the pieces fit together.
+For a framework on building this coordinated system, see our email marketing maturity model for SaaS.

 What to Steal From These Examples